nmm131/general-engineer/1_hello_world/README.md

-# How to prepare for a coding iSnterview
+# How to prepare for a coding interview

 1. Master Big O (space and time complexity)
 2. Pick your favorite language